-10 Essential ’90s Alt-Rock Albumsby Jeff Terich, Alex Keys, Connor Brown and Chad Gorn.
+10 Essential ’90s Alt-Rock Albumsby Jeff Terich, A.T.
+Bossenger, Connor Brown and Chad Gorn.

 There’s a strong, almost assured possibility that if you’re reading this list right now, you’ve already gotten your fill of how this year marks a noteworthy anniversary of one of the most important years in alternative rock.
 Artists like PJ Harvey, Liz Phair and Björk were making ripples with unconventional records just on the cusp of the mainstream, while Nirvana, Pearl Jam, Smashing Pumpkins and The Breeders each went from big to huge.
 Alternative rock wasn’t just something being mumbled on college radio, it was entering the wider public lexicon.

 And interestingly enough, it seems as if the alt-rock spirit has made a successful re-entry in 2013.
 Recent efforts by Roomrunner and Speedy Ortiz have captured the grungy sound of the era quite nicely, and without a hint of sounding dated.
 To recognize the sound that more or less got Treble where it is today, we took a look back to our favorite “Alt-Rock” albums of the ’90s.
 And when we say that, we don’t mean “alt-rock” in the broadest sense.
 We mean the stuff that populated radio in the ’90s, landed on “Alternative Nation” and headlined Lollapalooza.
 It has a very specific connotation in this sense.
 So, no Pavement, Guided by Voices, Neutral Milk Hotel or Built to Spill in this round.
 When we say alt-rock, you know exactly what we’re talking about.